tauri-apps/wry/.changes/linux-mouse-backward-forward.md

 "wry": "minor"
 ---

-On Linux, add synthesized event for mouse backward and forward buttons.
+On Linux and macOS, add synthesized event for mouse backward and forward buttons.